BardicDefense/purple-hack/README.md

 |  5  | Your generosity is lauded by the populace. +2 to social rolls in this settlement.                                                                                   |
 |  6  | Your name is recognized by everyone within 3 hexes. +2 to social rolls within this area, and mundane goods are 10% cheaper.                                         |

+6. Monster Harvesting: Parts of some monsters are alchemical and magical reagents, sought by sages and enchanters the world over to a greater or lesser degree, depending on the creature in question.
+After defeating a monster, the party can make an Arcana check to identify and harvest useful monster parts.
+On a success, roll 1d6 to determine the number of slots of parts harvestable from the monster.
+The roll is capped by the monster's Level (i.e. a Level 4 monster will not provide more than 4 slots of parts).
+For each level a monster has above Level 6, the minimum number of slots of parts goes up by one, up to the die cap (i.e. a Level 11 monster will always yield 6 slots of parts).
+Each slot of parts is worth silver pence (d.) equal to 2% of the XP value of the monster.

+Example 1: The party kills a Level 4 gargoyle worth 75XP, succeeds on its Survival check, and rolls a 5 on their 1d6 harvesting roll.
+The cap is 4, so they harvest 4 slots of monster parts worth 1d.
+2f. (and 6XP) each, a 32% boost.

+Example 2: The party brings down a Level 10 red dragon worth 2300XP and succeeds on its Survival check.
+The possible range of their harvesting roll is 5-6.
+They roll 1d6 and get a 4, so they harvest 5 slots of monster parts worth 46d. (and 184XP) each, a 40% boost.

 Experience gained from treasure and killing monsters is divided equally among all characters of the party, including retainers (who then apply a 50% penalty before adding it to their totals).
 Experience gained from Feats of Exploration